rohanprasadofficial/coronavirus-telegram-bot/README.md

 # coronavirus-telegram-bot
-🤖 Telegram Bot : Python Scraper + Nodejs Server deployed in heruko
+🤖 Telegram Bot : Python Scraper + Nodejs Server deployed in heruko [Still in development]

 Various false data sources always create panic amongst the people , it scraps data from authentic govt website doesnot mislead.
 It might not work after some time may.